-Mathematics A Level is, of course, essential for anybody wanting to apply for a Mathematics related degree subject and many Science including Engineering and Biochemistry courses.
+Mathematics A Level is, of course, essential for anybody wanting to apply for a Mathematics related degree subjects and many Science-based degree subjects including Engineering and Biochemistry courses.
 Universities value the precise and logical thinking and clear expression which the study of Mathematics in the Sixth Form develops.
 Students who are considering a degree in Mathematics or a degree in which Mathematics forms a large part of the course are advised to take both Mathematics and Further Mathematics.